AeneasHDC/Reconfigurable_HDC_Platform/README.md

 The environment is extremely customizable, supporting a wide range of the most common techniques adopted in the literature for learning models, enabling users to easily assess the impact of different design choices on model accuracy, memory usage, execution time, energy consumption, and area requirements.

 The Figure below illustrates the AeneasHDC's workflow.
-The intuitive Graphic User Interface (GUI) allows one to specify the problem characteristics, including dataset details, the number of features and classes, the desired programming language, and the target FPGA.
+The intuitive <a href="#-gui" style="font-weight: bold;">Graphic User Interface (GUI)</a> allows the user to specify the problem characteristics, including dataset details, the number of features and classes, the desired programming language, and the target FPGA.
 An interactive mechanism lets the user decide how to distribute the workload between the software and the hardware implementations.
 The hardware can be generated to accelerate the entire classification process (train, inference, retrain) or just some tasks, deciding, for example, to execute the train and retrain in software and instantiate only the hardware for the inference, as commonly done for embedded applications.
 ![#](./doc/img/theory/aeneas_model_nobg.png#gh-light-mode-only)
 ![#](./doc/img/theory/aeneas_model_nobg_dark.png#gh-dark-mode-only)

 The system automatically generates all the configuration files required by the following entities and instantiates the model in software and hardware.
-From the software side, the model can be produced in Python, Matlab or C++, thanks to the versatile AeneasHDC library.
-The model is executed, and the results in terms of accuracy and confusion matrix are collected.
-Additionally, the data required for inference are extracted and passed to the hardware model.
+Thanks to the versatile AeneasHDC library, the software model can be produced in Python, Matlab, or C++.
+The model is executed, and the results in terms of accuracy and other performance metrics are collected.
+The data required for inference are extracted and passed to the hardware model.

-The hardware architecture is generated using the Xilinx High-Level Synthesis (HLS) tool, Vitis and it is then synthesized, simulated and tested using the Vivado 2023.
+The hardware architecture is generated using the Xilinx Vitis High-Level Synthesis (HLS) tool and then synthesized, simulated and tested using Vivado 2023.
 The data about energy consumption, execution time and resource allocation are collected from the design.

-All the results accumulated from the software and the hardware implementations are finally relayed to a dedicated report-generation module that compiles a comprehensive HTML-based summary, encapsulating all the information from the run simulations.
+All the results obtained from the software and the hardware implementations are finally relayed to a dedicated report-generation module that compiles a comprehensive HTML-based summary, encapsulating all the information from the run simulations.
 The summary includes details of the model configuration, dataset specifications, chosen programming language, target hardware platform, and key performance metrics such as execution time, memory usage, energy consumption, and resource utilization.
 This report is stored locally and can be readily accessible through the user-friendly GUI, which organizes all conducted tests and allows to review and compare different runs.

-The entire described process is engineered to be fully automated, abstracting complex or time-consuming tasks associated with coding models or designing custom hardware architectures.
+The entire process is engineered to be fully automated, abstracting complex or time-consuming tasks associated with coding models or designing custom hardware architectures.
 The GUI is an efficient singular point of control that enables users to manage the model at every stage.
-However, AeneasHDC is completely open-source, and makes accessible all its libraries and scripts.
-Extensive documentation is provided, covering the basic usage of the model, the theoretical concepts behind parameter selections, and detailed insights into the underlying code and library functions.
+However, AeneasHDC is completely open-source and makes all its libraries and scripts accessible. <a href="#-documentation">Extensive documentation</a> is provided, covering the basic usage of the model, the theoretical concepts behind parameter selections, and detailed insights into the underlying code and library functions.

-AeneasHDC is in constant evolution, aiming to catch up all the innovations in the literature and provide a model always updated to the user.
-Feel free to collaborate with us!!
+The AeneasHDC environment is always in evolution and we are constantly adding new models and techniques, aiming to keep up with all the innovations in the literature
+However, the model is completely open-source, and the user can easily extend the software and hardware libraries to include new desired models.
+The detailed how-to-use manual is on GitHub.
+We always encourage community <a href="#-contribution">collaboration</a> to enhance and evolve the framework over time.
+If you have any questions or need help, please <a href="#-contact">contact</a> the support team.
 </p>

 ---